How Express Entry Works

 What Is the Express Entry Process?

-Points are scored based on core factors such as age, education, work experience and language ability.
+Points are awarded based on core factors such as age, education, work experience and language ability.

 Once issued a coveted ITA, the candidate has 60 days to perfect their application for permanent residence under one of the programs above.